lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 enabled: true
 ---

-RSP services are experiencing disruption due to an as-yet unaknowledged Google Cloud services disruption.
+RSP services are experiencing disruption due to this Google Cloud outage https://status.cloud.google.com/incidents/ow5i3PPK96RduMcb1SsW
-We are monitoring.
+Our services should recover as soon as the underlying issue is resolved.